jonrad/MTGAHue/README.md

 * No artifact support
 * A base effect based on the current state of the game (Eg. Make the keyboard show life totals?)

+## Development:

+ * Compiles in C# 8.0, so you'll need VS2019 or equivalent (I really like nullable reference types)
+ * The start up application should be `MagicLights.Console`
+ * You may need to download the CUE SDK if using Corsair and NuGet doesn't automatically download it

 ## Other Related Projects

 [MTGA Tracker](https://mtgatracker.com/) - MTG Arena Deck/Game Tracker application.
 A lot of logic was borrowed from here